Intrinsically-Sublime/esp8266-fastled-webserver/README.md

 ##### TwinkleFOX -- Twinkling lights that randomly fade in and out from a palette
 * Settings
   * Twinkle Palettes -- See Palettes section below
-  * Twinkle Speed -- Rate at which the twinkles fade in and out
+  * Speed -- Rate at which the twinkles fade in and out
-  * Twinkle Density -- Density of twinkles ranging from 0% to 100% coverage
+  * Intensity -- Density of twinkles ranging from 0% to 100% coverage
 ---
 ##### Solid Color -- Fill all LEDs with the smae color
 * Settings